-X. And be it further enacted, That nothing in this Act or in any other Act passed in the present Session of Parliament, shall extend to repeal or abrogate, or in any way to alter or affect an Act passed in the Eighteenth Year of the Reign of His late Majesty King George the Third, intituled, "An Act for removing all Doubts and Apprehensions concerning Taxation by the Parliament of Great Britain, in any of the Colonies, Provinces, and Plantations in North America and the West Indies, and for repealing so much of an Act made in the Seventh Year of the Reign of His Present Majesty, as imposes a Duty on Tea imported from Great Britain into any Colony or Plantations in America, as relates thereto," nor to repeal or in any way alter or affect any Act now in force, which was passed prior to the last-mentioned Act, and by which any Duties in any of the British Possessions in America were granted, and still continue payable to the Crown; nor to repeal, or in any way alter or affect an Act passed in the Thirty-first year of the Reign of His Majesty's Reign, intituled, "An Act for making more effectual Provisions for the Government of the Province of Quebec in North America, and to make further Provisions for the Government of the said Province.""
+X. And be it further enacted, That nothing in this Act or in any other Act passed in the present Session of Parliament, shall extend to repeal G. 3. c.
+12;

+or abrogate, or in any way to alter or affect an Act passed in the Eighteenth Year of the Reign of His late Majesty King George the Third. intituled An Act for removing all Doubts and Apprehensions concerning Taxation by the Parliament of Great Britain, in any of the Colonies, Provinces. and Plantations in North America and the West Indies, and for repealing so much of an Act made in the Seventh Year of the Reign of His present Majesty, as imposes a Duty on Tea imported from Great Britain into any nor to repeal Duties Colony or Plantation in America, as relates thereto, nor to repeal or in any granted prior to that way alter or affect any Act now in force, which was passed prior to the last-mentioned Act, and by which any Duties in any of the British Possessions in America were granted, and still continue payable to the Nor to repeal 31 G. 3 Crown; nor to repeal, or in any way alter or affect an Act passed in the Thirty first Year of the Reign of His late Majesty King George, the Third, intituled An Act to repeal certain Parts of an Act passed in the Fourteenth Year of His Majesty's Reign, intituled .
+An Act for making more effectual Provisions for the Government of the Province of Quebec in North America, and to make further Provisions for the Government of the said • Province.